yajra/laravel-datatables/README.md

   - Update package version on your composer.json and use `yajra/laravel-datatables-oracle: ~6.0`
   - Uncomment the provider `Yajra\Datatables\DatatablesServiceProvider`.

+## Debugging Mode
+To enable debugging mode, just set `APP_DEBUG=true` and the package will include the queries and inputs used when processing the table.

+**IMPORTANT:** Please make sure that APP_DEBUG is set to false when your app is on production.

 ## Contributing

 Please see [CONTRIBUTING](https://github.com/yajra/laravel-datatables/blob/master/.github/CONTRIBUTING.md) for details.